 (Ph.D., Indiana University), teaches urban sociology, introduction to global societies and global social change, in which she encourages her students to think about global inequality, international human rights issues and the cultural aspects of development in various countries, and has research and teaching interests in social change, international development, globalization, gender, comparative studies/Africa, family, social policy, social demography and political sociology.

-Assistant Professor Richard Maurice Smith
+Associate Professor Richard Maurice Smith

 Interested sociology students have the opportunity to conduct independent research with any of our professors.
 In addition, we strongly encourage sociology students to pursue internships.